-According to Chuhan-Pole et al. (2013), during the mid-1990s, there was a notable upswing in economic growth in Sub-Saharan Africa, following a prolonged period of underwhelming performance.
-Since 1996, the per capita GDP has experienced an average annual growth rate of 2.4%, leading to a 50% rise in the per capita GDP.
+According to Adam, Henstridge and Lee (2020), during 2022, Sub-Saharan Africa GDP growth rate was 3.57%, a 0.61% decline from 2021 and was -2.00% in 2020, a 4.6% decline from 2019.
+This decrease is as a result of the Coronavirus (COVID 19), which started in 2019 and crippled the world economy.
+Before, the COVID19 GDP growth rate of SSA has experienced an average annual growth rate of 2.4%, leading to a 50% rise in 2015 (Jena & Sethi, 2020).
 Several justifications have been presented for this reversal.
-Illustrative instances comprise enhanced macroeconomic strategies, escalated overseas assistance, and a noteworthy abatement in the indebtedness of sub-regional countries.
+Illustrative instances comprise enhanced macroeconomic strategies, escalated overseas assistance, and a noteworthy abatement in the indebtedness of subregional countries.
 Throughout the 2000s, the escalation of commodity prices and the proliferation of mineral resource extraction in various nations exerted a notable influence.
 During the period spanning from 1996 to 2011, there was a notable difference in the growth rate of GDP per capita between countries that possess abundant natural resources, such as Angola, Nigeria, and Zambia, and those that do not, such as Ethiopia, Rwanda, and Mozambique.
 Specifically, the former group experienced an average growth rate that was 2.2 times faster than the latter group.
 The nations endowed with abundant resources have made noteworthy contributions to the recent economic growth of Sub-Saharan Africa.
 Moreover, the emergence of fresh mineral findings indicates that they are likely to persist in their contribution in the times ahead.
 It is projected that by the year 2020, a mere four to five countries within the subregion will have yet to be exploited.
 According to the authors, the dissimilarity in growth performance can be accounted for by a greater pace of population growth in nations with limited resources compared to those with abundant resources (wherein the overall GDP escalated merely 1.3 times in contrast to 2.2 times in resource-rich countries relative to resource-poor countries).